 There are a wide variety of injuries that can be sustained while an elder is in the care of a nursing home facility.
-Unfortunately, as nursing homes become more crowded, residents are at a high risk of suffering an injury, which is ultimately a sheer sign of neglect and/or abuse.
+Unfortunately, as nursing homes become more crowded, residents are at a high risk of suffering an injury.
 Some common injuries that an elder may sustain while in the care of a nursing home include but are not limited to the following:

-Nursing home bedsores, also known as pressure sores, pressure ulcers or decubitus ulcers, are caused by nursing home neglect.
-In fact, as set forth in an authoritative medical treatise “pressure sores are graphic, ugly, smelly evidence of a health care providers’ failure to take good enough care of the elderly.”
-Bed sores and pressure ulcers are caused by a lack of blood flow and oxygen to the skin, resulting from continual pressure on a particular area of the body.
+Nursing home bedsores, also known as pressure sores, pressure ulcers, or decubitus ulcers, are caused by a lack of blood flow and oxygen to the skin.
 Failing to frequently turn and reposition an elder in their bed or a wheelchair can cause bedsores.
-Additionally, failing to provide the elder with proper nutrition and to keep their skin dry often results in the bedsores getting much worse.
-Bedsores and pressure ulcers commonly develop on areas with prominent bones beneath thin layers of skin, such as the coccyx, sacrum, lower back, and heels.
-The severity of a bed sore can range greatly, from mild bed sores appearing as just minor skin reddening, to severe bed sores appearing as deep wounds exposing muscle and bone.
-In this regard, bed sores and pressure ulcers are ordered from stage one to stage four, with stage four bed sores being the worst.
-In any case, bedsores or pressure ulcers are preventable, though very painful and uncomfortable.
-Your loved one should not have to suffer as a result of pressure ulcers.
+Additionally, failing to provide the elder with proper nutrition and keep their skin dry can result in bedsores getting much worse.
+Pressure ulcers commonly develop on areas with prominent bones beneath thin layers of skin, such as the coccyx, sacrum, lower back, and heels.
+The severity of a bedsore can range greatly, from mild bedsores appearing as minor skin reddening, to severe bed sores appearing as deep wounds that expose muscle and bone.
+Pressure ulcers are preventable, though very painful and uncomfortable.

-If your loved one has suffered abuse and injuries in a nursing home, contact San Diego elder abuse attorney Joel Bryant today for a free, confidential, legal consultation.
+If your loved one has suffered injuries in a nursing home, contact San Diego elder abuse attorney Joel Bryant today for a free, confidential consultation.
 Mr. Bryant has been litigating complex nursing home injury cases for more than twenty years.
-Call us today to explore your legal options.
+Call our office today to explore your legal options.

 “Joel and his team were the help I needed to approach the nursing home that didn’t take good care of my grandmother.
 With Joel’s help, my grandmother was fairly compensated for the injuries she suffered as a result of the nursing home’s neglect and abuse.”Andrea C.